Encounter in Srinagar, two terrorists killed | Law-Order

 - India

-Two terrorists involved in the recent attack on a CRPF personnel in the city were killed, while three security force personnel were injured in an encounter here on Sunday, police said.
+Two Pakistani Lashkar-e-Taiba (LeT) terrorists involved in the recent attack on a CRPF personnel in the city were killed, while three security force personnel were injured in an encounter here on Sunday, police said.

 Security force launched a cordon and search operation in Bishember Nagar area of the city after receiving inputs about the presence of terrorists in the area, a police official said.

-As the forces were conducting the searches in the area, the terrorists fired upon them.
+As the forces were conducting searches in the area, the terrorists fired upon them.

-The security forces retaliated, resulting in an encounter in which two terrorists were killed, the official said.
+The security forces retaliated, resulting in an encounter in which two terrorists were killed, the official said, adding they belonged to LeT.

+He said three security forces personnel were also injured in the encounter.

-"One of the #terrorists involved in recent #terror attack on CRPF Personnel, killed in #Srinagar encounter and other is trapped. #Encounter is going on," the IGP said on Twitter.
+"02 #Pakistani #terrorists who were involved in recent #terror attack on CRPF Personnel, neutralised in #Srinagar #Encounter.
+Arms & ammunition, other incriminating materials recovered: IGP Kashmir," the IGP said on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)